 In New South Wales, there will be much more of an impact on affected solar power system owners.

-The ~140,000 participants who joined the Solar Bonus Scheme prior to May 2011 have been receiving either 60c or 20c per kilowatt hour for all electricity generated.
+The ~140,000 participants who joined the Solar Bonus Scheme before May 2011 have been receiving either 60c or 20c per kWh for all electricity generated.

-The Solar Bonus Scheme feed in tariff will end on December 31, 2016 and the new rates will be as little as 4.7-8c per kWh on average; and only payable on surplus electricity exported.
+The Solar Bonus Scheme feed in tariff will end on December 31, 2016 and the new rates will be as little as 4.7-8c per kWh on average.
+These will be only payable on surplus electricity you export to the grid.
 There is also an added complication as meter changeovers will be necessary in most cases.

 Learn more: NSW – Solar Bonus Scheme Impacts And Action Plan.

-The Victorian Transitional Feed In Tariff (TFIT) was the successor to the Premium Feed-in Tariff in 2011 and closed to new participants at the end of December in 2012.
-The TFIT pays solar power system owners a minimum of 25 cents per kilowatt hour for surplus electricity exported to the mains grid.
+The Victorian Transitional Feed In Tariff (TFIT) succeeded the Premium Feed-in Tariff in 2011 and closed to new participants in December, 2012.
+The TFIT pays solar power system owners a minimum of 25 cents per kWh for electricity exported to the grid.

-The 25c feed in tariff will cease on December 31, 2016 and participants will then receive as little as 5c kW/hr.
+The 25c feed in tariff will cease on December 31, 2016 and participants will then receive as little as 5c kWh.

 Learn more: Post- TFIT Guide And Recommendations.

-If you’re affected by solar feed in tariff changes and would like some personalised advice; contact our friendly, expert team on 133-SUN or via our contact form.
+If you’re affected by solar feed in tariff changes and would like some personalised advice; contact our friendly, expert team on 1800 EMATTERS (1800 362 883) or via our contact form.